ideal-postcodes/postcodes.io/data/scripts/README.md

 Since the names corresponding with each GSS code are not included in the ONSPD data file, these codes are primarily extracted from the `Documents/` directory which accompanies each ONSPD release.

-The `data/` directory for this project documents and controls how GSS codes are extracted and stored for this project. `data/` has the following functions:
+The `data/` directory documents and controls how GSS codes are extracted and stored for this project.
+Scripts in `data/` have the following functions:

 - Stores scripts which describe and document how GSS names and codes are retrieved from ONSPD `Documents/` directory
 - Documents special cases for code extraction (inside of extraction script)